Doubleday Broadcasting: Multiple ownership

 In October 1982, Doubleday petitioned the FCC to revise its ownership regulations, which limited a single broadcaster to owning a maximum of seven AM, seven FM, and seven TV stations.
 Doubleday proposed that the Commission modify the rule to permit ownership of 14 radio stations, whether AM or FM.
 Broadcasting magazine took an editorial position in favor of the proposal, contending, "The rule of seven never made any sense.
 It attaches the same value and influence to seven stations in the seven biggest markets and seven stations in the seven smallest."
 In July 1984, the Commission instead relaxed its limits to permit ownership of up to 12 stations in each service.

 Program syndication

-In April 1983, Doubleday, in conjunction with Mutual Broadcasting, launched the syndicated weekly radio AOR magazine "Rock USA," which, within two months, was carried on more than 100 stations nationwide.
+In April 1983, Doubleday, in conjunction with the Mutual Broadcasting System, launched the syndicated weekly radio album-oriented rock magazine "Rock USA", which, within two months, was carried on more than 100 stations nationwide.
 The three-hour program originated in the WAPP studios and was delivered via satellite.
 Mutual pulled the plug on the program in early 1984 due to apparent poor clearance in major markets.

 Final expansion

-In April 1983, Doubleday acquired WMET(FM) of Chicago from Metromedia for $9.5 million.
+In April 1983, Doubleday acquired WMET of Chicago from Metromedia for $9.5 million.
 This was the company's seventh FM station acquisition, maxing out FM station ownership under FCC regulations.
 At this zenith of Doubleday's expansion efforts into major market radio, its lineup was: